dlewis-n26/learn-you-a-kotlin/README.md

     * go to checkin - note JsonFormat.java has changed - IntelliJ has changed the field access to a getter - talk about this
     * checkin
   * Session
-    * note that this is an immutable value class with public fields, one of which is Nullable, and it defensively copies the presenters
+    * note that this is an immutable value class with public fields, one of which is nullable, and it defensively copies the presenters
     * also that we have 2 constructors - one a convenience vararg
     * convert to Kotlin
-    * Note subtitle is a `String?` - talk about nullabilty
+    * Note subtitle is a `String?` - talk about nullability
     * Note primary v secondary constructor, observe primary ctor invocation
     * Note we can have a free property - presenters, initialised in class body
     * Talk about init block, but then remove it